 Quick Overview of Sydney Public Transportation

-Fortunately, the introduction of what can only be described as a smart card for Sydney travel has made traveling Sydney and its surrounds comparatively easier.
-Tracking down a smart card for yourself – official name Opal card – may be more difficult than you expect as the usual suspects of supply such as railway stations, bus stops, and ferry terminals may not stock them.
+Fortunately, the introduction of what can only be described as a smart card for Sydney travel has made traveling Sydney and its surroundings comparatively easier.
+Tracking down a smart card for yourself – official name Opal Card – may be more difficult than you expect as the usual suspects of supply such as railway stations, bus stops, and ferry terminals may not stock them.

 - Black for adults over 16